NITCbase/nitcbase.github.io/docs/User Interfaces/efs.md

   - XFS
 ---

-The External File System commands are used to format the disk, dump disk data structures like Block Allocation Map, Relation Catalog and Attribute Catalog, load / remove relations, list relations and copy the records of a relation on the XFS disk to a UNIX file.
+The External File System commands are used to format the disk, dump disk data structures like Block Allocation Map, Relation Catalog and Attribute Catalog, load / remove relations, list relations and copy the records of a relation on the NITCbase disk to a UNIX file.
 These commands are only available for the XFS Interface.
 The following are the External File System commands supported by NITCBase.

 ### Format Disk
 #### Description